Actors Federal Credit Union

 Actors Federal Credit Union (ActorsFCU) is an American federally chartered credit union—a cooperatively run, not-for-profit financial institution, owned and controlled by its members.
 Based in New York City, New York, ActorsFCU is regulated and insured by the National Credit Union Administration (NCUA), an agency of the U.S. Federal Government comparable to the Federal Deposit Insurance Corporation.
 It is the 49th largest credit union in the state of New York and the 993rd largest credit union in the nation.
 It has an overall health score at DepositAccounts.com of a B, with a B+ Texas ratio.

-Currently led by Daniel Czerniawski, ActorsFCU serves over 22,000 members of more than 190 organizations nationwide with assets of more than $180,000,000.
-ActorsFCU has 44 full-time employees and 4 part-time employees with a main office and 4 branch offices.
+Currently led by Chuck Brown, ActorsFCU serves over 26,000 members of more than 190 organizations nationwide with assets of more than $300,000,000.
+ActorsFCU has 54 full-time employees with a main office and 4 branch offices.

 History

 ActorsFCU was incorporated on December 5, 1962.
-Its initial purpose was to facilitate members of Actors’ Equity Association (AEA) in their pursuit of getting approved for credit.
-Due to their unpredictable finances and lack of traditionally defined steady employment, actors had regularly been denied this basic, modern necessity.
+Its initial purpose was to facilitate members of Actors' Equity Association (AEA) in their pursuit of getting approved for credit.
+Actors often had difficulty obtaining loans or other banking serves due to their unpredictable finances and lack of traditionally defined steady employment.

 The specific impetus behind the 1962 movement was an incident at a local department store: an AEA member was denied credit specifically due to the fact that he was an actor.
 This member proceeded to raise the issue at a union meeting and enlisted six men to take up the challenge of starting a credit union for those in the acting profession.
 These men—Conrad Bain, Anthony Saverino, Robin Craven, Herb Nelson, Theodore Bikel, Angus Duncan, and Bill Ross—formed the Actors Federal Credit Union in 1962 with the help of Leo Schwarz, Field Representative of the New York League of Credit Unions.